agentmodels/agentmodels.org/chapters/5c-myopic.md

 To extend the POMDP agent to the Update-myopic agent, we use the idea of *delays* from the previous chapter.
 These delays are not used to evaluate future rewards (as any discounting agent would use them).
 They are used to determine how future actions are simulated.
 If the future action occurs when delay $$d$$ exceeds cutoff point $$C_m$$, then the simulated future self does not do a belief update before taking the action.
 (This makes the Update-myopic agent analogous to the Naive agent: both simulate the future action by projecting the wrong delay value onto their future self).

-We retain the notation from the definition of the POMDP agent and skip directly to the equation for the expected utility of a state, which we modify for the Update-myopic agent with cutoff point $$C_m \in [1,\infty]$$:
+We retain the <a href="/chapters/3c-pomdp.html#notation">notation</a> from the definition of the POMDP agent and skip directly to the equation for the expected utility of a state, which we modify for the Update-myopic agent with cutoff point $$C_m \in [1,\infty]$$:

 $$
 EU_{b}[s,a,d] = U(s,a) + \mathbb{E}_{s',o,a'}(EU_{b'}[s',a'_{b'},d+1])